To victims, identity theft can be as devastating and emotionally

 A rapid increase in Identity Theft and Bank Fraud nationwide is reflected in the experience of victims in Georgia.

-The 2010 survey by the Federal Trade Commission showed that Georgia ranked 4th among the states and Atlanta 19th among cities for identity theft crimes.
-In 2009 Georgia ranked 7th in the nation.
+The 2013 survey by the Federal Trade Commission showed that Georgia ranked 2nd among the states and Atlanta 7th among all US Metropolitan cities for identity theft crimes per capita.